funnypar/Learn-React/README.md

 6. In the next project, i want to create a Project, and learn more about States and setState in React (flashcard) 🤖

-7. Next , i want to create a Pdroject, and doing some practice in React (dayCounter) 👣
+7. Next , i want to create a Project, and doing some practice in React (dayCounter) 👣

+8. In the next part , i want to create a Project, and doing some practice and learn about some logics in React (accordion) 🪧

                     So let's do it now 🤠